How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 People: Who owns execution?
 Who supports?

 Be honest about capacity.
-If initiatives require 60 hours weekly and you have 30 hours, you’re overcommitted.
-Either cut initiatives or extend the timeline.
+If initiatives require 60 hours weekly and you have 30, you’re overcommitted, so either cut initiatives or extend the timeline.

 Minute 90-120: Conflict resolution